-The resources below will help you and your student navigate their arrival to Bates, get involved with the college, and remind your student where to go for answers.
+The resources below will help you and your student navigate their arrival to Bates, access key college resources, get involved with the college, and remind your student where to go for answers.

 Please note: To support the college’s efforts to keep our campus healthy and safe, our team is currently working remotely.
 Our working hours are still 8am to 4:30pm Eastern.
 Any emails received will be responded to within one business day.
 We are also happy to meet with you—whether via Zoom or over the phone —within those times.
 Our toll-free line (1-888-522-8371) is monitored regularly.